• Why should I refer you, owner clients, for management?

 • What is the charge for a trip fee?

 Trip charges vary by area.
-To determine the one for your local area, call your local plumber, electrician, or HV/AC person and ask what they charge for the first hour of work.
+To determine the one for your local area, contact a local service vendor and inquire what their current fee amount as a suggested fee for your firm.

 • Who is responsible for changing the air filters?

 Apartment complexes routinely change residents air filters.
 Not so in single family properties.
-It is the tenant’s responsibility to change air filters for the duration of the lease.
+It is the resident’s responsibility to change air filters for the duration of the lease.

 • When should the locks be changed?

-It's comforting to new tenants when they actually see new locks being installed.
-Under the Texas property code, locks must be changed within 7 days of a new tenant taking possession of the property.
+It's comforting to new residents when they actually see new locks being installed.
+Under the Texas property code, locks must be changed within 7 days of a new resident taking possession of the property.